FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/introducing-the-fvm-milestone-1-bug-bounty-program-audits.md

 ## Reporting Bugs

 To report vulnerabilities, please contact security@filecoin.io to be eligible for bounties.
 You can use the [confidential reporting guidelines listed here](https://security.filecoin.io/#vulnerability-reporting).
-Alternatively, the FVM Bug Bounty program is posted on Gitcoin [here](https://gitcoin.co/issue/filecoin-project/community/504/100028707) and on ImmuneFi [here](https://immunefi.com/).
+Alternatively, the FVM Bug Bounty program is posted [on Gitcoin](https://gitcoin.co/issue/filecoin-project/community/504/100028707) and [on ImmuneFi](https://immunefi.com/).

 Please **do not** file a public issue or discuss the vulnerability in public places like Slack, Twitter, etc. or it will not be eligible for rewards.